Arslan2003/Final_Year_Project/README.md

 * Integrating CatBoost and LSTM outputs into a unified valuation system
 * Enhancing label quality with third-party analyst ratings or stock screeners
 * Applying the framework to other stock markets (e.g., NASDAQ, FTSE 100)
-* Incorporating NLP from earnings reports or sentiment from news sources
+* Incorporating NLP from earnings reports or sentiment analysis from news sources
 * Exploring alternative time-series models like Temporal Fusion Transformers (TFTs)

 If you build upon this project, feel free to fork it and cite it in your own work.